kkcodes/laravel-firebase-auth/readme.md

 # Firebase Authentication Package for Laravel

 ## Description
-Firebase Authentication package Baked for Laravel and currently supports Facebook and Google Sign Login.
+Firebase Authentication package Baked for Laravel and currently supports Facebook and Google Login.
 Other methods will be added shortly.

 ## Dependency